ncsu-landscape-dynamics/r.pops.spread/TECHNICALDEBT.md

   previous line (perhaps some container optionally wrapping two images would be useful).

-## 2018-03-26 - March 2018 Update

-### Fix

-- Some of the code in NetCDF ifdefs has bad structure (additional empty blocks).

 ## 2017-09-05 - September 2017 Update

 ### Fix